 - Online loans: You can apply for these loans online from firms such as Kabbage or CAN Capital and receive a decision on your approval on the same day in many cases.
 This makes them a great option for those who need funding faster than the traditional loan approval process would allow.
 The loans are typically short- or medium-term and may come with high interest rates if you have poor credit.
 But there are also low-interest, longer-term options available to female entrepreneurs with good credit.

 - Microloans: The average amount of small business loans was $600,000 from large banks, $150,000 from small banks and $60,000 to $80,000 from alternative lenders in 2016, says Fundera.
 On the flip side, microloans from nonprofit lenders usually don't exceed $50,000, hence the prefix micro.
-This small amount of capital is ideal for women small business owners who run solo ventures or simply need a small infusion of capital for expenditures such as start-up equipment or inventory.
+This amount of capital is ideal for small business loans for women and owners who run solo ventures or simply need a small infusion of capital for expenditures such as start-up equipment or inventory.
 Find nonprofit lenders through the SBA Microloan Program, Accion or Kiva.